 Landing Pages & Lead Generation

-Verdict: HubSpot again offers more native (and more seamless) tools for lead generation, and offers high value due to their platform’s focus on inbound marketing, whereas WordPress offers workable plugins that are sometimes difficult to manage.
+Verdict: HubSpot CMS again offers more native (and more seamless) tools for lead generation, and offers high value due to their platform’s focus on inbound marketing, whereas WordPress offers workable plugins that are sometimes difficult to manage.

 HubSpot features native integrations and tools for all the functionality WordPress lacks, with a landing page tool that allows for easy page creation and customization.